A comparison of smooth basis constructions for isogeometric analysis: Quantitative comparison

 \Cref{tab:ModalShell} presents the eigenfrequencies for the first four deformation modes of the car side panel for the D-Patch and the Almost-$C^1$ constructions with degree $p=2$ and regularity $r=1$ for the Almost-$C^1$ construction and with $(p,r)=(2,1)$, $(p,r)=(3,1)$ and $(p,r)=(3,2)$ for the D-Patch. \Cref{fig:car_modes} provides the corresponding mode shapes on the D-Patch geometry with $p=3$, $r=2$ and the mode shapes have been qualitatively matched to construct \cref{tab:ModalShell}.
 From these results, it can be observed that the Almost-$C^1$ and D-Patch methods provide eigenfrequencies in the same range and that the eigenfrequencies are mostly converging in the second digit.
 Moreover, the eigenfrequencies of the D-Patch and Almost-$C^1$ methods for coarse meshes and $p=2$, $r=1$ already provide reasonable estimates compared to higher degrees and refinements.
 On the other hand, the results obtained using an ABAQUS S4R element show convergence in the second digit, and slightly lower frequencies than the IGA results, possibly because the FEM uses a different geometry approximation.
-Overall, it can be concluded from this benchmark problem that the Almost-$C^1$ and D-Patch are more robust for industrial geometries compared to the Approx.~$C^1$ and AS-$G^1$ methods.
+Overall, it can be concluded from this benchmark problem that the Almost-$C^1$ and D-Patch are more robust for industrial and large scale geometries, that are represented by at least $C^0$-conforming quadrilateral meshes, compared to the Approx.~$C^1$ and AS-$G^1$ methods due to the pre-processing efforts required by the latter.
 Furthermore, these methods are parameter-free, making them robust also with respect to penalty methods.